jakemoody/courses-plotly-python/chapter1.md

 Let's try one more plot before we finish the chapter!
 In this exercise you want to compare 2 companies, Company A and Company B. Specifically, you want to compare the headcount by department of each organization.
 A bar chart is a great way to do this!

 In this exercise, we will create two traces using the `go.Bar()` function.
-Similiar to the `go.Scatter()` function from the previous exercises, we will need to define `x` and `y` in the function.
+Similar to the `go.Scatter()` function from the previous exercises, we will need to define `x` and `y` in the function.
 We will also want to define a `name` ('Company A' or 'Company B') for each trace since we are creating a grouped bar chart.
-The data you need is prelaoded in the console.
+The data you need is preloaded in the console.
 The `departments` will serve as your x-axis.
 The `headcount_company_a` and `headcount_company_b` objects show the headcount numbers by department for each organization.

 *** =instructions